openstack/tempest/doc/source/plugin.rst

 Then you need to ensure you locally define all of the methods in the abstract class, you can refer to the api doc below for a reference of what that entails.

-Also, note eventually this abstract class will likely live in tempest-lib, when that migration occurs a deprecation shim will be added to tempest so as to not break any existing plugins.
-But, when that occurs migrating to using tempest-lib as the source for the abstract class will be prudent.

 Abstract Plugin Class
 ---------------------